AaronConrad/BB8_Droid/README.md

 CHALLENGES:
 - Interpret heading, roll, and pitch into something usable
 - Auto-stabilizing with a robot with 4 degrees of freedom
+- Splitting the tasks to be able to multithread safely
 - Getting a smart device (phone), Pi, and Arduino all communicating

 *** THE LIBRARIES CURRENTLY INCLUDED IN MY PROJECT ARE PROPERTIES OF THEIR RESPECTIVE OWNERS,